LuciM7/TechTest/README.md

 ## Test scenario information

-Under Integration/info folder, there is a README file that contains information about every feature that is implemented.
+Under "Integration" folder, there is a README file that contains information about every feature that is implemented.

 ## About the Test Scenarios